Delta Custom Skins

 Technically you can use any mapping size with the correct aspect ratio, but to make skins with the highest quality and precision, I recommend you stick to the ones listed above.

-For iPad splitView it is recommended to use 768 for the portrait mapping width and 1024 for the landscape mapping width.
+For iPad `splitView` it is recommended to use 768 for the portrait mapping width and 1024 for the landscape mapping width.
 The height will depend on your skin, and a shorter height will mean less multitasking content being covered up.

-Extended Edges
+### Extended Edges <a href="#extended-edges" id="extended-edges"></a>

-In addition to the orientation-specific extendedEdges, there is also an extendedEdges in each button mapping that overrides these values.
-Each extendedEdges consists of up to four sub-items: top, bottom, left, and right.
+In addition to the orientation-specific `extendedEdges`, there is also an `extendedEdges` in each button mapping that overrides these values.
+Each `extendedEdges` consists of up to four sub-items: `top`, `bottom`, `left`, and `right`.
 These four sub-items “extend” the edge of a touch target of a button in that direction by whatever value it has been set to.

 For example, the A button may have a mapping of: